andrewbeng89/cloud_a2/README.md

 This is the main dataset.
 Each line is of the format <user_id>:<repo_id>
 which represents a user watching a repository.
 There are 440,237 records in this file, each a single user id and a single repository id seperated by a colon.
-The data looks something like this:
+The data looks something like this (information from contest readme):

   43642:123344
   742:22132